MicrosoftDocs/win32/desktop-src/direct3darticles/directx-warp.md

 When an application is tuned to run efficiently on hardware, it will run efficiently on WARP as well.
 The converse is also true; any application that is tuned to run well on WARP will perform well on hardware.
 Applications that use Direct3D 10 and later inefficiently might not scale efficiently on different hardware.
 WARP has similar performance profiles to hardware, so tuning an application for large batches, minimizing state changes, removing synchronizing points or locks will benefit both hardware and WARP.

-### Enabling Rendering When Direct3D 10 Hardware is Not Available
+### Enabling Rendering When Direct3D Hardware is Not Available

-WARP allows fast rendering in a variety of situations where hardware implementations are unavailable, including:
+WARP allows fast rendering in a variety of situations where hardware implementations are undesirable or unavailable, including:

 -   When the user does not have any Direct3D-capable hardware
 -   When an application runs as a service or in a server environment
+-   When an application wants to reserve the Direct3D hardware resources for other uses
 -   When a video card is not installed
 -   When a video driver is not available, or is not working correctly
 -   When a video card is out of memory, hangs, or would take too many system resources to initialize